Manjacaze District

 Manjacaze District is a district of Gaza Province in southwestern Mozambique.
 Its principal town is Manjacaze.
-The district is located at the south of the province, and borders with Panda District of Inhambane Province in the north, Inharrime and Zavala Districts of Inhambane Province in the east, Xai-Xai District in the south, and with Chibuto District in the west.
+The district is located at the south of the province, and borders with Panda District of Inhambane Province in the north, Inharrime and Zavala Districts of Inhambane Province in the east, Xai-Xai District in the south, and Chibuto District in the west.
 In the southeast, the district is limited by the Indian Ocean.
 The area of the district is 3797 km2.
 It has a population of 166,488 as of 2007.

 Geography

-The Changane River, a major left tributary of the Limpopo River, makes a border of the district with Chibuto District.
+The Changane River, a major left tributary of the Limpopo River, marks the border of the district with Chibuto District.
 Another major river is the Mangonhane River, a tributary of the Inharrime River.
 There are 63 lakes in the district, the biggest one is Lake Nhambavale.

 The climate is tropical dry in the interior, and tropical humid at the coast.
 The annual rainfall varies between 400 mm and 950 mm.